Sporard/Sporard/README.md

 ## About Me

-- 🌱 I’m currently learning Java Spring-Boot and mastering Angular
+- 🌱 I’m currently learning Java Spring-Boot, C#, .NET and mastering Angular
 - 👯 I’m looking to collaborate on Backend development
 - 💬 Ask me about web development mostly backend
 - 📫 How to reach me: see my linkedin profile